f-irac-odes/-medievaljs-sword/README.md

 <img src="https://github.com/f-irac-odes/-medievaljs-sword/assets/108071425/79d1773a-d181-49a8-9036-964035e6b293" alt="sword image" height="200"/>

-# Sword the agressive entity-component-system for complex games
+# Sword: the agressive ECS for complex games

 ## 🤨 What is an ECS ?